mingzun09/Chunqiu-Detector-Problem-solution/language/answer_en.md

 # Suspicious Surroundings (a)
 > Path: `/data/local/tmp`
 > The `tmp` folder is set to root user and group.
-Change owner to shell.
+Change group to shell.

 # Suspicious Surroundings (b)
 > Path: `/data/local/tmp`
 > The `tmp` folder's inode value > 10000 (has been deleted before).
 > Format the system or use SUSFS to spoof inode value < 1000.
+> Or try using the [Low-Inode-Swapper script](https://github.com/YiJieqwq/Low-Inode-Swapper/releases) to resolve.

 # Suspicious Surroundings (c)
 > `/data/local/tmp` — permissions modified (default is 771).